azzever/simplekan/README.md

 ### Fixed Input Range and Squashing Function

 We apply a squashing function (like tanh) to restrict the input to be in the range $[-1, 1]$.
 This allows us to keep a fixed grid range for all layers and not worry about normalization.
-Thus each spline (function) is really a composition of a learned function `Spline(tanh(x), spline_params)`.
+Thus each spline (function) is really a composition of squashing function with learned function `Spline(tanh(x), spline_params)`.
 For symbolic analysis, this function can be fused into the spline with handling grid positions manually.

 ### Single Matrix Multiplication